paraseba/clojure-tic-tac-toe-presentation/one/presentation.md

         (* n (factorial (- n 1)))))

 <!SLIDE title-slide>
-# So it's all data
+# So, it's all data

 <!SLIDE >
 # And that's it